jmyung/gep-report/README.md

     - 5) Breakdown
   - documentation on Confluence : https://samsung-cnct.atlassian.net/wiki/spaces/AG/pages/233406484/Discovery+of+AWS+Provisioner+using+CloudFormation
 - Git
-  - learn how to contribute on report
+  - learned how to contribute on report
   - PR (Pull Request) Process
     - 1. Fork the repo
     - 2. git clone your repo